Error analysis for a statistical finite element method: Proofs

 for any $f \in \mathcal{H}(K, \Omega)$ and constants $C_1 = C(k, \Omega)$ and $C_2 = C(k, \Omega, \mathcal{L})$.
 This proves that $\ell_{\b{x}}$ is bounded on $\mathcal{H}(K, \Omega)$.
 Because $\ell_{\b{x}}$ is bounded, it follows from the Riesz representation theorem that there exists a unique function $l_{\b{x}} \in \mathcal{H}(K, \Omega)$ such that $\ell_{\b{x}}(f) = \inprod{f}{l_{\b{x}}}_K$ for every $f \in \mathcal{H}(K, \Omega)$.
 Setting $f = K(\cdot, \b{y})$ and using the reproducing property~\eqref{eq:reproducing-property} we get, for any $\b{y} \in \Omega$,

 That is, $\mathcal{L}_{\b{x}}^{-1} K(\cdot, \b{x}) = l_{\b{x}} \in \mathcal{H}(K, \Omega)$. \end{proof}

 Next we want to understand how the RKHS of the kernel $K_u$ defined in~\eqref{eq:Ku-definition} relates to that of $K$.
 We use the following general proposition about transformations of RKHSs.
-See Theorems~16.8 and~16.9 in \citet{Wendland2005} or Section~5.4 in \citet{Paulsen2016} for similar results.
+See Theorems~16.8 and~16.9 in~\citep{Wendland2005}, Section~5.4 in~\citep{Paulsen2016}, and Section~7 in~\citep{VaartZanten2008} for similar results.
 A proof is included here for completeness and because our formulation differs slightly from those that we have found in the literature.

 \begin{proposition} Let $K$ be a positive-semidefinite kernel on $\Omega$ and $\mathcal{A}$ an invertible linear operator on $\mathcal{H}(K, \Omega)$ such that the functional $\delta_{\b{x}} \circ \mathcal{A}$ is bounded on $\mathcal{H}(K, \Omega)$ for every $\b{x} \in \Omega$.
 Then